 Want me to do the planning for you?

-If you’re looking for warm-ups that are ready to go, check out my Spanish 1 Openers Bundle.
+If you’re looking for warm-ups that are ready to go, check out my newly updated (and now completely EDITABLE) Spanish 1 Openers Bundle.
 This bundle includes warm-ups for the entire year, ready made just for your Spanish 1 students.
-Alternatively, you could select the warm-ups by unit alone.
+Alternatively, you can also select the warm-ups unit by unit.

 I also have various puzzles and quick activities that I sometimes use for openers (available for all levels) here.